 Protein Pow Muffins: Meet Protein Muffin Perfection

 These muffins taste like store-bought muffins.
 The kind you’d order at a coffee shop to enjoy with your tea or coffee.
 They’re fluffy.
 They’re moist.
 They’re full of flavor.
 In fact, I bet you can pass them off as ‘regular’ sugar, flour, and butter muffins!
 And no one could tell that, guess what?
 They’re gluten-free, devoid of sugar, high in fiber, devoid or any and all fillers and hydrogenated fats.
 Oh and they’re packed full of protein!
 They’re seriously something else.
 If you’re used to making (and eating) your own protein muffins, you’re in for a treat!
 Because you won’t find another recipe for protein muffins quite like this one.
 I have been making protein muffins for YEARS and have had my share of disasters and successes but no muffins have ever come close to these.
 It took me ages to perfect this recipe!
-If ever there was a recipe to convince you to get our Whey Protein Pow Cooking Mix, this is it.
-Seriously.
-Check out these ingredients, they’re flawless:
+It’s flawless.
+But don’t take my word for it, make these muffins and you’ll see!

 (Remember to consult our measurement conversion page if you’d like to change this recipe to cups and tablespoons!)